info201b-2022-spring/final-projects-gwenfuri2/introductions.md

 ethnicity important in determining pay disparities?
 Is credit given to women in the same way it is

 ## What the dataset will compose of ##
+The gender pay gap analysis dataset will provide insight about.....